tripplet/vbus-server/README.md

 ## Configure lighttpd or any other webserver with cgi support

-> Warning
+#### :warning: Warning
-> This is a very basic setting without authentication and https (only for internal home network)
+This is a very basic setting without authentication and https (only for internal home network).
-> It should not be made accessible from the internert
+It should not be made accessible from the internet

 Install lighttpd (raspbian)
 ```shell